|Other VA Resources|

 During the Peninsula campaign of the Civil War Union troops occupied Williamsburg from 1682.
 Like Hanover and other counties the records were sent to Richmond for safe keeping.
 They were destroyed in the fire of 1865.

-The following are web links to Family history and genealogy, Records and Resources related to James City County.
+The following are web links to Genealogy, Records and Resources pertaining to James City County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite James City County genealogy or family history affiliated sites.